libreswitch/ops/docs/layer3_interface_cli.md

 ### show ipv6 interface

 #### Syntax
-Under privileged mode.
+Enter the following syntax under the privileged mode.

 `show ipv6 interface [ifname]`

 #### Description
-This command displays L3 and IPv6 specific information for the interfaces including statistics, configuration and interface state.
+This command displays L3 and IPv6 specific information for the interfaces including the statistics, the configuration and the interface state.
 Currently this command is only supported for L3 physical interfaces and does not support other L3 VLAN interfaces.

 #### Authority
 Operator.